 - A minimum of 42 semester hours of upper-level credit (courses numbered 3000 and above) for the degrees B.A., B.B.A., B.F.A., B.G.S., B.M., B.S., B.S.I.S., and B.S.N.
 A minimum of 36 semester hours of upper-level credit for the B.A.S. and B.C.M. degrees.

-- Completion of the university’s general education core requirements.
+- Completion of all general education core requirements for the respective undergraduate degree.

 - A minimum of 30 semester hours in the major field of study, 15 of which must be upper-level courses.
 For those degrees which include a composite major, the number of semester hours and number of upper-level credits are indicated in that section of the catalog which describes the composite major.